tachophobia/MandelbrotSet/README.md

 This method is called derivative bailout, or [derbail](https://en.wikipedia.org/wiki/Plotting_algorithms_for_the_Mandelbrot_set#Derivative_Bailout_or_%22derbail%22).

-For more resources on the Mandelbrot Set, chec kout 3Blue1Brown's [video](https://youtu.be/LqbZpur38nw) on it.
+For more resources on the Mandelbrot Set, check out 3Blue1Brown's [video](https://youtu.be/LqbZpur38nw) on it.